-• 🔀 (Panel) -Distributes outside air through the instrument panel registers.

-- OFF-Outside air is shut out and the fan will not operate. - (Floor) -Allows for maximum heating.
-Distributes outside air through the floor ducts. - W (Floor and defrost) -Distributes outside air through the floor ducts and the windshield defroster ducts. - (Defrost) -Distributes outside air through the windshield defroster ducts.
+- 💢 (Panel) -Distributes outside air through the instrument panel registers. - OFF-Outside air is shut out and the fan will not operate.
+For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - (Panel and floor) -Distributes outside air through the instrument panel registers and the floor ducts. - (Floor) -Allows for maximum heating.
+Distributes outside air through the floor ducts. - F (Floor and defrost) -Distributes outside air through the floor ducts and the windshield defroster ducts. - (Defrost) -Distributes outside air through the windshield defroster ducts.
 It can be used to clear ice or fog from the windshield.